 Foreign, Commonwealth and Development Office, UK

 Our team evaluating the Girls’ Education Challenge are providing our clients and stakeholder with resourceful knowledge and learning products that have proven crucial to informing the design and ongoing delivery of the GEC.

-Providing important lessons and transferrable information for future girls’ education programmes, the most recent resources from GEC Phase II – Access and learning and Teachers and teaching – can be found below.
+Our team has produced a wide range of reports that include important lessons and transferrable information for future girls’ education programmes.
+The resources from Phase I and II can be found below.

 This is the fifth study in the series of our Independent Evaluation of the Girls’ Education Challenge Programme Phase

 II (GEC II), with a specific focus on the Leave No Girl Behind Window – an initiative to support extremely marginalised adolescent girls who either never went to school or dropped out of school.